official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 276 Letter Shaw to Houghton, 14 August 2007, ‘Post operation report Shawforce Jan‑Aug 07’.
 277 JIC Assessment, 27 February 2008, ‘Iraq: Security Prospects in the South’.

-108

-The Report of the Iraq Inquiry787.
-ACM Stirrup’s conclusion that there was no need to review UK drawdown plans was premature in the light of both the level of uncertainty generated by the Charge of the Knights and continued questions about the ability of the ISF to take the security lead in Basra.
+787. ACM Stirrup’s conclusion that there was no need to review UK drawdown plans was premature in the light of both the level of uncertainty generated by the Charge of the Knights and continued questions about the ability of the ISF to take the security lead in Basra.

 # Did the UK achieve its objectives in Iraq?
 788. From mid‑2005 onwards, various senior individuals – officials, military officers and Ministers – began to consider whether the UK was heading towards “strategic failure” in Iraq.